fleetdm/fleet/handbook/company/communications.md

 In responding to security questionnaires, Fleet endeavors to provide full transparency via our [security policies](https://fleetdm.com/handbook/security/security-policies#security-policies) and [application security](https://fleetdm.com/handbook/business-operations/application-security) documentation.
 In addition to this documentation, please refer to [the vendor questionnaires page](https://fleetdm.com/handbook/business-operations/vendor-questionnaires)

 ## Getting a contract signed
-If a contract is ready for signature and requires no review or revision, the requestor logins into DocuSign using hello@ from the 1Password vault and routes the agreement to the CEO for signature.
+If a contract is ready for signature and requires no review or revision, the requestor logins into DocuSign using hello@ from the 1Password vault and routes the agreement to the CEO for signature if it is a contract with a Fleet customer, and to the Head of BizOps if Fleet itself is the customer buying from a vendor or service provider.

 When a contract is going to be routed for signature by someone outside of Fleet (i.e. the vendor or customer), the requestor is responsible for working with the other party to make sure the document gets routed to the CEO for signature.